tfindelkind-redis/redis-workshops/workshops/deploy-redis-for-developers-amr-4h/module-01-redis-fundamentals/README.md

 ## Next Module Preview

-**Module 2: Azure Managed Redis Architecture (60 minutes)**
+**Module 2: Azure Managed Redis Architecture (50 minutes)**

 In the next module, we'll explore:
 - Azure Managed Redis overview and benefits
-- SKU selection (Memory, Balanced, Compute, Flash)
+- SKU selection decision framework
-- Clustering and sharding strategies
+- Clustering and sharding strategies (condensed)
-- High availability and geo-replication
+- High availability and security fundamentals
-- Authentication and network security
+- Authentication options overview

 **Transition Question:** "Now that we understand Redis fundamentals, how do we deploy and manage Redis in production at enterprise scale?
 That's what we'll cover next with Azure Managed Redis."